 As usual, Giant has done a great job in creating cohesive builds that work great yet fit any budget.
 SR Suntour, Shimano, Maxxis, KMC – these reputable component manufacturers have been trusted by riders and racers for literally decades, and they help make Talon the worthy MTB line that it is.

-Both Talons achieve a comfortable cockpit via Giant-branded alloy bar, stem, seat post and flat pedals.
+All three Talons achieve a comfortable cockpit via Giant-branded alloy bar, stem, seat post and flat pedals.
 The Giant Connect Upright saddle on Talon 3 is suited to more recreational body positioning.

 Amazingly, these super-economical bikes include fairly advanced, feature-rich frames.
 Giant’s ALLUX 6061 aluminum alloy provides optimal strength-to-weight, and its proprietary tubing shapes eliminate extra frame material and welds, resulting in a lightweight, simple and strong frame.

 Giant has optimized the Talon frame geometry to produce a very comfortable and efficient ride.
 A low standover height will be appreciated by fledgling and more diminutive dirt riders, and mounts for two water bottles will give the option to ride without a hydration reservoir on your back.

 Talon models use a threaded bottom bracket – good news for garage bike mechanics who might want to perform crank maintenance work or swap out gearing.

 Talon will suit riders from around 5’1″ to over 6’6” in height; frame sizes available are XS, S, M, L and XL.
 If you do not know which size to choose, there’s a handy “What is my size?” feature on the main website, where you can find the correct size by considering your body height.

 Pros and Cons